elcolumbio/mlrepricer/README.md

 # mlrepricer
+A python repricer project for Amazon Marketplace Sellers.

-You can use methods to easier access and train models.
+You can use methods for easy access and training models.
-If we use the same features we can find a more accurate model.
+If we use the same features we can find a more accurate model, together.
 A repricer model is quite complex.
 It's like scissors and papers with price elasticity and estimates about sales.
 For the start we can make it as simple as possible.